karlok/godotui-essentials/README.md

    - Ensure the value is within min_value and max_value range
    - Check if the bar's size is properly set
    - Verify that the color transition logic is correct
+   - ⚠️ ProgressBar Color Gotcha: Godot’s ProgressBar requires both theme_override_styles/background and theme_override_styles/fill (or progress) to be set to see visible color changes.
+If your bar appears gray, double-check these styles are set in GUIBar.

 5. **Animation Issues**
    - Make sure the panel is properly instantiated before calling animations